US jobless claims rise to 885,000 amid resurgence of virus

 On Wednesday, the Commerce Department reported that retail sales skidded 1.1% in November, the biggest drop in seven months and a troubling sign at the start of the all-important holiday shopping season.

-Businesses seem to be retrenching as cases surge and the economy sputters.
+Businesses appear to be retrenching as cases surge and the economy sputters.
 The data firm Womply reports that 23% of local businesses were closed Dec.
 1, up steadily from 17% at the start of August.
 Womply also found that 41% of all local bars are closed along with 28% of restaurants and 32% of hair salons and other health and beauty shops.